A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Results

 \subsection{Simulation}

-The local sound speed estimates for the inclusion (a) and layered media (b) under an abdominal wall are shown in Figure \ref{fig:abd_sims}, with errors for the regions underneath the abdominal wall quantified in Table \ref{tab:error_sim}.
+The local sound speed estimates for the simulated inclusion (a) and layered media (b) under an abdominal wall are shown in Figure \ref{fig:abd_sims}, with sound speed errors for the regions underneath the abdominal wall quantified in Table \ref{tab:error_sim}.
 Most noticeably, the different sound speed regions are visually more distinguished with WFC compared to the straight-ray model with DAS.
 The reduction in bias with WFC is especially large for the circular sound speed inclusion in simulation (a) and the first, low sound speed layer in simulation (b).
-Although the bottom sound speed layer in (b) has a 10\,m/s higher bias for the WFC estimation, the sound speed variation is lower compared to DAS, which has a higher error standard deviation.
-High sound speed corners, somewhat reminiscent of shallow-depth artifacts sometimes seen in tomographic sound speed estimators \cite{Stahli2020Improved}, are visible at the top of the WFC estimates for both simulations.
+Although the bottom sound speed layer in (b) has a 10\,m/s higher bias for the WFC estimation, the sound speed variation is reduced compared to DAS, which has a higher error standard deviation.
+High sound speed corners, reminiscent of shallow-depth or corner artifacts sometimes seen in tomographic sound speed estimators \cite{Stahli2020Improved}, are visible at the top of the WFC estimates for both simulations.
 This corner artifact appears to focus energy inwards, away from the lateral edges of the WFC beamformed image.
+In addition, the shape of the circular inclusion in (a) is better recovered by the WFC model.
+The eccentricity of the inclusion---identified as the region with a sound speed higher than 6 standard deviation above the background sound speed---is reduced from 0.58 with the DAS model to 0.42 with the WFC model.
+Because a higher eccentricity represents a more oblong elliptical shape, the WFC inclusion is more circular and matches more closely to the expected inclusion shape.